 Five outsourcing trends to watch

-2. New pricing models.
-With continued pressure on their profit margins, outsourcing providers are considering more innovative - and often riskier - engagement models, including joint ventures, business-outcome-based pricing, revenue-sharing arrangements, and dedicated centres of excellence.
+2. New Pricing Models.
+With continued pressure on their profit margins, outsourcing providers are considering more innovative--and often riskier--engagement models, including joint ventures, business-outcome-based pricing, revenue-sharing arrangements, and dedicated centers of excellence.

-3. Multi-sourcing wranglers.
-CIOs have largely rejected broad, single-source deals in favour of a best-of-breed outsourcing model that uses a variety of specialist firms.
+3. Multi-Sourcing Wranglers.
+CIOs have largely rejected broad, single-source deals in favor of a best-of-breed outsourcing model that uses a variety of specialty firms.
 But that doesn't mean they've figured out how to manage the multi-sourcing beast.
-Some IT organisations are hiring people to bring the necessary management skills in-house.
+Some IT organizations are hiring people to bring the necessary management skills in-house.
 But IT service providers are also setting themselves up as services integrators that will oversee multiple providers and manage end-to-end delivery.
 Time will tell how well this fox-watching-the-henhouse model plays out.

 5. Cloudsourcing.
 The outsourcing deal pipeline is getting a boost from such next-generation delivery models as cloud offerings and remote infrastructure management, says consultancy Everest Group.
 Service providers are trying to address some of the technical and perception issues that have delayed widespread adoption of cloud services.

 Read more about outsourcing in CIO's Outsourcing Drilldown.

 Rethinking the worst case

 Motorola turns to the Moto G's price to reserve its smartphone fortunes

 Virtual desktop computing service: The next cloud disruptor?